Kocoji/wg-lab-infra/README.md

 ```

-You can go into two folders: `ap-southeast-1` and `us-east-1`, then use `terraform init && terraform apply` to create the demonstrate infrastructure.
+You can go into two folders: `ap-southeast-1` and `us-east-1`, then use `terraform init && terraform apply` and input required variable when asked, or create a predefined `.tfvars` file.
+To create the demonstrate infrastructure.

 Sample output:
 ``` bash